BrewBlox/brewblox-boilerplate/README.md

 REPO=ghcr.io/you/your-package
 TAG=local

-# Will build your Python package, and copy the results to the docker/ directory
+# Will build your Python package, and place the results in the dist/ directory
-bash docker/before_build.sh
+invoke build

 # Set image name
 # Build the image for multiple architectures